desec-io/desec-stack/docs/dyndns/update-api.rst

 most dynDNS clients.
 However, we also provide a RESTful API that is more powerful and always preferred over the legacy interface described here.

+Please note that when using HTTPS (which we highly recommend), outdated setups (such as TLS < 1.2) are not supported.
+If you encounter SSL/TLS handshake issues, you may have to update your dynDNS client and/or libraries used by it (such as OpenSSL).

 Update Request
 ``````````````
 An IP updates is performed by sending a GET request to ``update.dedyn.io`` via